tensorchord/pgvecto.rs-docs/src/cloud/monitoring/monitoring.md

 - Index Dimension: The dimension of the vectors in the index.
 - Index Vector Count: The number of vectors in the index.
 - Index Options: Details of the index options can be found in the [Index Options](../../reference/indexing_options.md)
-- Indexing: If `True`, meanings the index is in the process of indexing the data.
+- Indexing: If `True`, it means the index is in the process of indexing the data.

 ![](../images/indexes.png)